The Vermont Cancer Support Network

 - Developed and participated in the Cancer Survivor Community Study, a National Cancer Institute funded research project with the University of Vermont, 2008-2011.
 This first-of-its-kind study created a Vermont cancer survivor registry and a survey of unmet needs for cancer survivors.

-- Kindred Connections provides peer to peer support and is available across the state of Vermont.
+- Kindred Connections provides peer support and is available across the state of Vermont.